Overview

 What to bring

-Notebook, pencil for drawing (hardness B or HB or F), long-sleeved jacket and long pants (for field activity), hat or cap, towel, gloves
+(Required) Notebook, pencil for drawing (hardness B or HB or F), long-sleeved jacket and long pants (for field activity), hat or cap, towel, rain jacket, work gloves (can be borrowed at the lab)

-10 (In case of over 10 applicants, we will hold a draw and notify them via e-mail)
+10 participants (In case of over 10 people, we will hold a draw and notify them via e-mail)

 Course content